Learn the Oracle NoSQL Database Cloud Service concepts.

 Table: A Table is a collection of rows where each row holds a data record from your application.

-Each row consists of key and data fields which are defined when a table is created.
-In addition, a table has a specified capacity, can support a defined maximum read and write throughput, and has a maximum size.
-The capacity is specified at table creation time and can be changed later.
+Each table row consists of key and data fields which are defined when a table is created.
+In addition, a table has a specified storage, can support a defined maximum read and write throughput, and has a maximum size.
+The storage capacity is specified at table creation time and can be changed later.

-A table is created using a DDL (Data Definition Language) statement which defines the data types and primary keys used for the table.
+Data Types: A table is created using DDL (Data Definition Language) which defines the data types and primary keys used for the table.

-Unstructured tables are flexible to work with.
-But typed data is safer from an enforcement standpoint and storage efficiency.
-Though the schema of a table can be modified, the table structure cannot easily be changed.
+Unstructured tables are flexible.
+But typed data is safer from an enforcement and storage efficiency point of view.
+Table schema can be modified , but the table structure is less flexible to change.

-Read consistency specifies different levels of flexibility in terms of which copy of data is used to fulfill a read operation.
+Read Consistency: Read consistency specifies different levels of flexibility in terms of which copy of the data is used to fulfill a read operation.
 Oracle NoSQL Database Cloud Service provides two levels of consistency,

 Applications can specify